FAQ: Why Are There Scratches on My Sapphire Crystal?

 A word or two about sapphire

-The material used for watch crystals is synthetic sapphire.
+Watch crystals are made of synthetic sapphire.
 In terms of the structure, it’s almost identical to natural sapphire.
 It’s still the same crystalline form of aluminum oxide.
 Aluminum oxide’s crystalline state, called corundum, exists in various forms.
 One of these forms is ruby.

 So, it’s very scratch-resistant.
 Scratchproof, almost.
 So why’s that scratch there?